 The History of Tudor Sailing Club by Kay Girard (Updated 2020)

-I have been a member of Tudor Sailing Club for about 36years and 20years ago, it being 1999 and the Club's 50th Anniversary, I wrote a potted history of the Club to enable new members to appreciate how it had been formed.
+I (Kay Girard) have been a member of Tudor Sailing Club since 1984.
+In 1999 (the Club's 50th Anniversary), I wrote a potted history of the Club to enable new members to appreciate how it had been formed.
 Ten years on it seemed appropriate to bring it up to date in its 60th year and now having celebrated it's 70th anniversary I have noted further changes and development.

 A big thank you to all those members who supplied photographs, magazines and anecdotes to the original document and this update.
 If any members past or present have more stories, or photos they would like to share, please email the the website administrator.